jordanplanders/citrace_paleobook/README.md

 # C-iTrace (and friends) Paleobook

-This PaleoBook looks at how to slice, dice, navigate, visualize and perhaps consider multi-proxy, spatially resolved model output by exploring output from coarse iTRACE model runs.
+This PaleoBook looks at how to slice, dice, navigate, visualize and investigate paleoceanographic questions at the interface between models and observations using the multi-proxy, spatially resolved model output from [coarse iTRACE (C-iTRACE) runs](https://sites.google.com/colorado.edu/citrace).

 ## Motivation